hexian000/neosocksd/README.md

 - Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (TCP only), HTTP CONNECT, transparent proxy (Linux).
 - High performance: transfer over 10 Gbps per x86 core on Linux. (with `--pipe`, 2024)
-- Tiny: the executable is around 500 KiB on most platforms.
+- Lightweight: the executable is around 500KiB on most platforms\*.
 - Flexible: Lua scripts powered rule set.
 - Versatile: RPC facilities for scripting, see [scripting](#scripting).
 - Hot reloadable: RESTful API for monitoring and updating Lua modules.
 - Morden: full IPv6 support & horizontally scalable.
 - Conforming to: ISO C11, POSIX.1-2008.
 Additional features may be available on certain platforms.

+*\* Some required libraries are dynamically linked, see runtime dependencies below.
+Statically linked executable can be larger due to these libraries.*

 neosocksd only supports basic authentication (plain text username and password) and does not natively support any encryption.
 Feel free to use with other transport layer utilities, such as [tlswrapper](https://github.com/hexian000/tlswrapper) or [kcptun-libev](https://github.com/hexian000/kcptun-libev).